List of K-On! albums: "Singing!"

 "Singing!" is a single used as the ending theme for the K-ON! film.
-Song by Aki Toyosaki as Yui Hirasawa, Yōko Hikasa as Mio Akiyama, Satomi Satō as Ritsu Tainaka, Minako Kotobuki as Tsumugi Kotobuki and Ayana Taketatsu as Azusa Nakano, it was released on December 7, 2011 in Japan by Pony Canyon where it debuted at fourth in the rankings on the Oricon weekly singles chart.
+Sung by Yōko Hikasa as Mio Akiyama on vocals with Aki Toyosaki as Yui Hirasawa, Satomi Satō as Ritsu Tainaka, and Minako Kotobuki as Tsumugi Kotobuki, and Ayana Taketatsu as Azusa Nakano as backup, it was released on December 7, 2011 in Japan by Pony Canyon where it debuted at fourth in the rankings on the Oricon weekly singles chart.